gipi/electronics-notes/kicad/memories/README.md

 # Memories

-Here I'm trying to create a header for the Mojo development board that allows to have the basic minimal peripheral for a running system:
+Here I'm trying to create a header for the Mojo development board that allows to have the basic minimal peripherals for a running system:

  - Flash
  - SDRAM
  - VGA
  - PS2

-In this directory there are the KiCAD files (for now untested).
+In this directory there are the KiCAD files and this is the hand soldered version 1.0

 ![](boardv1.0.jpg)